Havvy/reference/src/types.md

 ```

 However, there is a [coercion] from function items to [function
-pointers](#function-pointer-types) with the same signature, which is triggered
+pointers] with the same signature, which is triggered
 not only when a function item is used when a function pointer is directly
-expected, but also when different function item types with the same signature
+expected, but also when different function types with the same signature meet in
-meet in different arms of the same `if` or `match`:
+different arms of the same `if` or `match`:

-[coercion]: type-coercions.html

 ```rust
 # let want_i32 = false;